sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 had been assaulted and stripped of their clothing.
 The culprit might still be inside, so Yogran, a fellow guard pulled you to help him investigate.

-One other thing, Sarukkan is rumoured to be a practicioner of dark magic and all staff are forbidden to enter his chamber.
+One other thing, Sarukkan is rumoured to be a practitioner of dark magic and all staff are forbidden to enter his chamber.
 You think Yogran is going to use you as a guinea pig to do just that.
 ```